dke/lightsrv/README.md

-command line arguments for initial autorun, or setup only, or switch/pwm stuff configurable auto interval find out how to daemon / systemd
+command line arguments for initial autorun, or setup only, or switch/pwm stuff configurable auto interval find out how to daemon / systemd config file backend parameters also by config file / arguments